 |

 - Oil bath pumps are less noisy than piston pumps but not as quiet as diaphragm pumps.
 This type of pump has a tendency to emit a plume of oil into the air.
+To the best of my knowledge, there is no way to contain the oil smoke.
 For most users, this can be a huge issue that causes problems with the finish that is applied to the veneered project or any other unfinished project in the vicinity of the pump.
 This type of pump requires occasional oil changes and can draw a large amount of amperage.
 Usually, these pumps range from 3 to 6 CFM.

 |